qetr1ck-op/sls-offline-integration-labmda-repro/README.md

 Based on the [discussion](https://github.com/dherault/serverless-offline/issues/517)

-1. Totally vanila project created by `sls create --template template aws-nodejs` which is based on webpack+tsc precompilation phase
+1. Totally vanila project created by `sls create --template aws-nodejs-typescript` which is based on webpack+tsc precompilation phase
 2. Added `serverless-offline` plugin

 Steps to introduce: